flybywiresim/aircraft/docs/a320-simvars.md

     - Percent
     - The APU's rotations per minute in percentage of the maximum RPM

-- A32NX_APU_START_CONTACTOR_ENERGIZED
-    - Bool
-    - Indicates if the APU START contactor is energized

 - A32NX_APU_BLEED_AIR_VALVE_OPEN
     - Bool
     - Indicates if the APU bleed air valve is open